divekarshubham/DistributedDatabaseManager/README.md

 # DistributedDatabaseManager
 # TO FIX
-DataManager has two methods updateVariables to sites and particular site
+DataManager has two methods updateVariables to sites and particular site Uncrustify why are there comments in end/commit/abort for removing variables etc

+# Changed
+changed dump
+changed read from site to siteNO

 # Algorithms used for the Database Manager